 But let’s talk about a critical data point, your battery status.
 Smart devices can send you warnings before the battery dies, so you can plan your fix before your process starts losing measurements.
-On top of that, the device will still work correctly, even with a low-battery warning.
+On top of that, the digital manometer will still work correctly, even with a low-battery warning.
 So your accuracy won’t suffer.

 If you want to go for a digital manometer or any other wireless product, then you still need to monitor the battery status.
 These devices only make it easier – they won’t change your battery for you.
 Of course, some batteries today will give you nearly a decade of juice, depending on your update times and whatnot.
 So make sure you know how long your battery will last and be ready to change it when it dies!